deanwampler/programming-scala-book-code-examples/README.markdown

 *Dean Wampler*<br/>
 *August 11, 2014*<br/>
-*May 27, 2019* - Updated for Scala 2.12 and 2.13
+*May 27, 2019* - Updated for Scala 2.12 (with preliminary support for 2.13)

 [![Join the chat at https://gitter.im/deanwampler/prog-scala-2nd-ed-code-examples](https://badges.gitter.im/deanwampler/prog-scala-2nd-ed-code-examples.svg)](https://gitter.im/deanwampler/prog-scala-2nd-ed-code-examples?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This archive contains all the code examples found in [Programming Scala, Second Edition](http://shop.oreilly.com/product/0636920033073.do), with the exception of some trivial code snippets in the text.
 There are also some examples in this distribution that aren't actually in the book.

 When the book was published, the examples used Scala 2.11.
-The code was recently updated to also compile with Scala 2.12.8 and 2.13.0-RC2.
+The code was recently updated to also compile with Scala 2.12.8 and (mostly) 2.13.0-RC2.
 The examples are unchanged, except where necessary to compile with these newer versions and with the stricter compiler flags now used.

 If you want the original code (with a few bug fixes), download the tagged `2.1.0` build or check out the `release-2.1.0` branch.
-The `2.2.0` release and `release-2.2.0` branch include all the updates for 2.12 and 2.13.
+The `2.2.0` release and `release-2.2.0` branch include all the updates for 2.12.
+The project doesn't yet compile fully with Scala 2.13; we need a stable release of ScalaTest that is at least API-compatible across all three versions.

 ## How the Code Is Used in the Book